 No one in the town said it was empty.
 No one spoke about the house.
 They knew better than that.

 Stationery Pt IStanley loved stationery.More Like This

 He loved the way it smelled when you stripped away the crinkly cellophane wrapper.
-He loved the Spartan beauty of an unspoiled pad of paper (A4, plain, 260gsm).
+He loved the Spartan beauty of an unspoiled pad of paper (A4, plain, 80gsm).
 He loved the sound of a cap crisply clicking onto the top of a Biro.
 He loved the texture of a freshly-sharpened pencil and the flake of the finely-honed graphite point.
 He loved gazing over stacks and stacks of untouched Post-Its, each a perfect square of yellow, an army of ideas awaiting orders.

 He loved everything about it.
 Stationery was neat.
 It was orderly.
 It was always needed, easily replaceable, and something that everyone can appreciate.

 Stanley reckoned he had the best job in the world.
 Working in the post room of a three-storey insurance company, Greenlight Insurance, he was at the very nexus of stationery for the whole building.
 Letters would come in crumpled, dusty and worn from their journeys; and go out crisp, freshly franked and printed, ready for the adventure ahead.
 Deliveries of new

 If I Were a PoetIf I were a poet I'd spin you a lineMore Like This